mbcrump/mbcrump-blog/_posts/2018-03-04-azure-tips-and-tricks100.md

 comments: true
 ---

 **We made it to 100!** This series has been dedicated to YOU!
 Thank you for reading these and providing words of encouragement along the way.
 I couldn't have done it without you.
+If you want to subscribe to my Weekly Digest then you can do so [here](https://www.michaelcrump.net/about/emailsub.html).
 {: .notice--info}

 ## Intro